• Agents

 Pattern 7: Error messages that leak code details

-Sometimes the AI generates error responses that tell the attacker more than they should know.
+Sometimes the AI generates error responses that are too helpful to the attacker:

 // VULNERABLE — error response leaks information